FedML-AI/doc.fedml.ai/docs/launch/on-cloud/cloud-cluster.md

 ![Train / Runs](static/image/train_runs.png)

 :::tip Tip
-The url link to TensorOpera® AI Platform for your run is printed in the output of the launch command for quick reference.
+The url link to ChainOpera® AI Platform for your run is printed in the output of the launch command for quick reference.

 ```bash
 You can track your run details at this URL: